by Craig Klugman, Ph.D.

 Whether people should have their positions revoked and their lives destroyed over such behavior is a compelling question.
 But the question that concerns me here, is why these issues are rarely discussed except in rumor or in secret confessions when a victim does not know what to do or where to turn.

 There have been changes in bioethics that are responsive to calls for diversity.
 U Penn has an LGBT bioethics initiative.
 We have many openly out LGB bioethicists.
 Ten years ago, Bioethics Summer Camp hosted a wedding shower for me and my husband-to-be.
 Several programs focus on women’s health and feminist perspectives.
 A number of recent writings have focused on disability ethics.
-And there are a very small number of openly trans-gendered bioethicists.
+And there are a very small number of openly trans-gender bioethicists.

 I am aware of the problem that this article is being scripted by a cis-gendered, abled, Jewish, tenured, gay male.
 That status lends me some privilege.
 While we should not usurp the stories of others, those in positions of privilege must speak out against these acts and must be part of the solution.